cdap-guides/cdap-mapreduce-guide/README.md

 -   Build a
     [MapReduce](http://docs.cask.co/cdap/current/en/dev-guide.html#mapreduce)
-    job to process Apache access log events
+    job to process Apache access log events;
 -   Use a
     [Dataset](http://docs.cask.co/cdap/current/en/dev-guide.html#datasets)
-    to persist results of the MapReduce job
+    to persist results of the MapReduce job; and
 -   Build a
     [Service](http://docs.cask.co/cdap/current/en/dev-guide.html#services)
-    to serve the results via HTTP
+    to serve the results via HTTP.

 What You Will Need
 ------------------